apache/spark/docs/programming-guide.md

 MapReduce) or sums.
 Spark natively supports accumulators of numeric types, and programmers can add support for new types.

 As a user, you can create `Accumulators` that are both named and unnamed.
 Named accumulators will display in Spark's UI along with their running totals during execution.
-As seen in the image below, an accumulator named `counter` will display in the web UI for the stage that modifies that accumulator.
+As seen in the image below, a named accumulator (in this instance `counter`) will display in the web UI for the stage that modifies that accumulator.
 Spark will keep a running total for each accumulator for each task in the relevant stage and will display this value in the "Tasks" table on this same page.